-Some fringe benefits are completely free of tax, whilst some benefits are generally free of national insurance contributions (NICs) as far as employees are concerned.
-And as an employer you may well be able to acquire some benefits, such as medical cover, at a discount on what an employee would have to pay for the benefit personally.
+Some fringe benefits are completely free of tax, whilst some benefits are free of national insurance contributions (NICs) as far as employees are concerned.
+As an employer, you may well be able to acquire some benefits, such as medical cover, at a discount on what an employee would have to pay for the benefit personally.